karan2261/PDF_Chatbot_Project/README.md

 ## **Work Flow**
--Upload a PDF document.
+- Upload a PDF document.
--Ask questions about its content in natural language.
+- Ask questions about its content in natural language.
--Receive precise answers based on the document's context.
+- Receive precise answers based on the document's context.